10 Highest Mountains in the World Have to See Once in Your Lifetime !

 Where Are The 10 Highest Mountains In The World?

 Researchers discover other hidden peaks other than the highest peaks in the world.
-Years of mountain research bring astounding facts about mountains around the world.
+Years of mountain research have revealed astounding facts about mountains around the world.
 The large landforms rise apart from their surroundings to form beautiful crevices, deadly steeps, and an overall mesmerizing snowy ambiance.
 Critically falling onto the South Asian belt, Nepal is home to eight of the world's 14 tallest peaks.
 Other peaks scatter over Pakistan, China, and India.
 Pakistan consists of even the second-highest mountain range in the world, Karakoram Range.
 If you are curious about the list of the top 8 Highest mountains in Nepal, you can get more details on the Top 10 Highest mountains in Nepal.

 What Are The 10 Highest Mountains In The World?

-Each of the world's highest mountains has a significant name showcasing the rich history and culture behind them.
+Each of the world's highest mountains has a significant name, showcasing the rich history and culture behind them.

 1. Sagarmatha (Mount Everest)

 The World’s highest mountain name signifies Sagar (sky) and Matha (head).
-The translation goes as the peak of Everest reaches the sky.
+The translation goes as follows: the peak of Everest reaches the sky.

 2. K2